-Péladan was particularly swayed by symbolism, an anti-naturalistic movement that sought creative freedom through imagination over empirical observation.
-As a result, the works produced by the brotherhood bear many characteristics of the late 19th-century symbolist aesthetic: elegant, elongated bodies, mythical subjects and saintly figures.
-The artworks were well-suited to the zeitgeist, hence the order’s brief period of notoriety, but after only six salons, the R+C fell into obscurity.
+Aesthetically, Péladan was particularly swayed by Symbolism, an anti-naturalistic movement that sought imaginative creativity over empirical observation.
+As a result, the works produced by the brotherhood bear many characteristics of the late-19th-century symbolist aesthetic: elegant, elongated bodies, mythical subjects and saintly figures.
+The artworks were well suited to the zeitgeist, hence the order’s brief period of notoriety.
+But after only six salons, the R+C fell into obscurity.

-The Greek musician, poet and prophet Orpheus proved influential to the brotherhood as an archetypal subject amongst the 40-odd works on view.
+The Greek musician, poet and prophet Orpheus proved particularly influential to the brotherhood as an archetypal subject.
 His musical talents were said to charm the whole world – even inanimate objects – and his gift of foresight was an endowment from the ancient gods.

-Pierre Amédée Marcel-Béronneau’s Orpheus in Hades (Orphée) (1897) is one of the most dramatic portrayals on view.
-The god of the underworld can be partially seen in the large painting’s upper right-hand corner, his face omitted and left to the viewer’s imagination.
-The damned clamor at Orpheus’ feet as he serenades Hades with music from his lyre in an ultimately unsuccessful attempt to rescue his love, Eurydice, from hell.
+Pierre Amédée Marcel-Béronneau’s Orpheus in Hades (Orphée) (1897) is one of the most dramatic portrayals – the god of the underworld can be partly seen in the large painting’s upper right-hand corner, his face omitted and left to the viewer’s imagination.
+The damned clamor at Orpheus’s feet as he serenades Hades with music from his lyre in an ultimately unsuccessful attempt to rescue his love, Eurydice, from hell.

-In contrast, The Death of Orpheus (Orphée mort) (1893) is Belgian painter Jean Delville’s ethereal portrayal of the Greek legend’s severed head, resting amid his lyre, floating down the Hebrus river.
-Delville’s rendering noticeably depicts Orpheus with soft, androgynous features—a balance between masculinity and femininity that the brotherhood was known to idealize.
+The Death of Orpheus (Orphée mort) (1893) is Belgian painter Jean Delville’s ethereal portrayal of the Greek legend’s severed head, resting amid his lyre, floating down the Hebrus river.

-Péladan set clear guidelines for the R+C aesthetic: no real-world subjects, only spiritual, religious and mythical ones.
-Unsurprisingly, reductive and dichotomous portrayals of women ensued, hence the slightly awkward contrast between the pure femme fragile realized by Henri Martin (below) in Young Saint (Jeune sainte) (1891) and the femme fatale of biblical proportions as sketched by Jean Delville in The Idol of Perversity (The Evil of Perversity) (1891).
+Péladan set clear guidelines for the R+C aesthetic: practitioners were to exclusively paint spiritual, religious and mythical subjects.
+These rules yielded a number of polarized portrayals of women, from the pure femme fragile realized by Henri Martin in Young Saint (Jeune sainte) (1891) to the femme fatale of biblical proportions as sketched by Jean Delville in The Idol of Perversity (The Evil of Perversity) (1891).

 Today, the Salon de la Rose + Croix feels relatively low-impact.
-But as the Guggenheim notes, their “transcendent aspirations were carried on in the early 20th century by the pioneers of abstract painting, among them Vasily Kandinsky, František Kupka, and Piet Mondrian (key figures in the Guggenheim’s collection), who were weaned on symbolism and owed their theories, in varying degrees, to Theosophy, an esoteric philosophy that shares Rosicrucianism’s interest in universal truths and ritual as means to divine enlightenment.”
+But as the Guggenheim noted during the museum’s 2016 retrospective of artworks created by the Order, “Transcendent aspirations were carried on in the early 20th century by the pioneers of abstract painting, among them Vasily Kandinsky, František Kupka, and Piet Mondrian (key figures in the Guggenheim’s collection), who were weaned on symbolism and owed their theories, in varying degrees, to Theosophy, an esoteric philosophy that shares Rosicrucianism’s interest in universal truths and ritual as means to divine enlightenment.”